Eldfin/SLIFOX/README.md

     If min (or max) is None, the minimum (or maximum) of the image will be used.
 - `num_processes`: int
     Defines the number of processes to split the task into.
+- `image_direction_sig:` np.ndarray (n, m, 3)
+    If the direction significances have already been calculated, they can be inserted here.

 ##### Returns
 - `image_direction_sig`: (n, m, np.ceil(max_paired_peaks / 2))